Wondering what the difference between all those fan headers on your motherboard is? Wonder no longer.

 You can do the same thing with your case fans as well.
 Case fan into hub/splitter, hub/splitter into case fan header.

-- Can you plug a 4-pin fan into a 3-pin?
-And vise versa?
+Can you plug a 4-pin fan into a 3-pin?
+And vice versa?